3 Unexpected Ways to Experience a Rocket Launch

 View A Rocket Launch on the Beach

-Finally, it’s a little old fashion, but there may be no better place to watch a launch than from the soft sands of Playalinda Beach at Canaveral National Seashore.
-A local favorite for over a half-century, a simple walk down the beach can get you and your family within five miles of the launch tower.
+Finally, there may be no better place to watch a launch than from the soft sands of Space Coast Beaches.
+Playalinda Beach at Canaveral National Seashore has been a local favorite for more than a half-century, a simple walk down the beach can get you and your family within five miles of the launch tower.
 At this range, you get not only the best view, but you’ll feel the engines roar.
 Jetty Park in Cape Canaveral also offers the close-range launch viewing with the added bonus of plenty of beach amenities like surfboard rentals for some after-launch fun in the sun!